bewcloud/bewcloud/README.md

 [![Buy managed cloud (1 month)](https://img.shields.io/badge/Buy%20managed%20cloud%20(1%20month)-51a4fb?style=for-the-badge)](https://buy.stripe.com/fZu8wOb5RfIydj56FA1gs0J)

-Or, to run on your own machine using Docker, start with these commands:
+Or, to run on your own machine, start with these commands:

 ```sh
 mkdir data-files data-radicale radicale-config # local directories for storing user-uploaded files, radicale data, and radicale config (these last two are necessary only if you're using CalDav/CardDav/Contacts)